PacificBiosciences/HiFi-16S-workflow/README.md

 * How does the taxonomy classification work?

 We use the `assignTaxonomy` function from DADA2 to carry out taxonomy assignment.
-This pipeline uses 3 databases to classify the ASVs and the priority of assignment is Silva 138, followed by GTDB r202, then lastly RefSeq + RDP.
+This pipeline uses 3 databases to classify the ASVs (requiring a minimum bootstrap of 80 using the minBoot parameter) and the priority of assignment is Silva 138, followed by GTDB r202, then lastly RefSeq + RDP.
 This means for example if an ASV is not assigned at Species level using Silva, it will check if it can be assigned with GTDB.
 This ensure we assign as many ASVs as possible.
 There is also a VSEARCH taxonomy classification using Silva database only in the file called `results/vsearch_merged_freq_tax.tsv` that may work well in some cases as an alternative.

+This process is done first at Species level, then at Genus level.
+In addition, if any ASV is assigned as "uncultured" or "metagenome", it will go through the iterative assignment process just like the unclassified ASVs.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA,